ivanZhuravlov/ntf-projj/README.md

 the payment system in fiat must be included once clicking on create (last step of Artpiece creation). this payment will not be necessary for each piece if the Artist buy a credit of XX Artpiece.

+The royalties system will be simulated in each user profile, upon the price recorded for each transaction.

+We Keep the privacy such as management system connected to user profil. exploration page will be needed.

+Royalties default settings for POC:
+Artist: 15%
+Jenko: 2%
+Galerie: 2%
+or Agent: 2%
+Buyer0: 2%
+Buyer1: 2%
+Buyer2: 2%

 ### From the Front page, the objective is show immediately the main action for user ( Create Now or Explore).
 ### Creation: